Point of No Return (1993 film): Plot

 In Washington, D.C., Maggie Hayward is a drug addict convicted of murdering a police officer during a robbery shootout, and is about to be executed by lethal injection.
-Her death is faked and a government agent, "Bob", informs her she has to work for him and his clandestine outfit.
+Her death is faked and a government agent, "Bob", informs her that she has to work for him and his clandestine outfit.
 She reluctantly agrees to cooperate and begins a regimen of intensive training that includes not only martial arts and firearms training, but also etiquette and computer use.

 Senior Operative Amanda transforms Maggie into a more refined, elegant woman.
 She is taken on a dinner date with Bob, who informs her about her first job: assassinating a VIP eating at the same restaurant.
-Maggie kills the VIP and his bodyguard and then is pursued by a team of the VIP's bodyguards.
+Maggie kills the VIP and his bodyguard and is then pursued by a team of the VIP's bodyguards.
 She shoots several of the bodyguards and escapes from the kitchen by jumping down a laundry chute.
 This task was her final test and she has now completed her training.

 The following morning, Maggie heads to Venice, California, where she enters into a romantic relationship with apartment house manager J.P.
 While her first assignments, both hit jobs, are ultimately successful, Maggie comes to hate her work.
 As matters progress between her and J.P. and her double life threatens their relationship, she asks to leave the agency.
 Maggie's request is denied, but Bob agrees to get her out of the agency if she completes the next task: masquerade as Angela, the girlfriend of Fahd Bakhtiar, an Iranian business magnate trading in nuclear weapons.
 As Maggie prepares for the job, J.P. continues to complain about her mysterious friends and mocks the improvised backstory that Bob had provided for himself and Maggie.

-Taking out Angela proves problematic and results in the slayings of Angela's two bodyguards and the injury of Maggie's partner, Beth.
+Tranquilizing Angela proves problematic and results in the executions of Angela's two bodyguards and the injury of Maggie's partner, Beth.
 Director Kaufman then sends in Victor, a "cleaner", to get rid of the bodies and salvage the mission.
 Unbeknownst to Maggie, he has also been ordered to kill both agents as failure in a mission results in death.
 After killing the wounded Beth in front of Maggie, he drives her to Fahd's home.
 At gunpoint, she gets Fahd to unlock his computer and reveal his secrets, but he escapes assassination and she is forced to retreat.

 As they purportedly drive back to her residence, Maggie sees a gun in Victor's waistband and correctly suspects he is going to kill her.
 This leads to a struggle and the car spins out of control.
 Ultimately, Victor is dragged over a ravine and killed.
 Maggie makes her way back to her apartment, but leaves during the night.
 Bob subsequently learns of her disappearance from J.P.
 As Bob is leaving, he sees Maggie watching him through the mist.
 Instead of reporting her, he calls Kaufman informing him the cleaner is dead, and after some hesitation, tells him that Maggie is also dead.